dgerod/rosplan_pytools/README.md

 # rosplan_interface
-An easier way to hook into kcl_rosplan
+An easier way to hook into [ROSPlan](https://github.com/KCL-Planning/ROSPlan)

 ## How to use